About the scheme

 Overnight closures may be required at different stages and locations along the route however these will be limited and advertised in advance on site signage as well as this webpage.
 Residents and businesses directly affected by the works will be contacted separately.

 While efforts will be made to keep traffic congestion to a minimum throughout these improvements, it is recognised that works will be undertaken in traffic sensitive areas and normal traffic flows will be disrupted.
+We would encourage all drivers to allow extra time for their journeys and observe all traffic management and signage in place.

 Updates will be available via this webpage including details regarding traffic arrangements such as temporary closures, displaying local signage and updating our twitter feed @essexhighways.